longjl1/Time-to-mato/docs/ui-principles.md

 - [2023-11-18] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

 - [2023-11-28] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

+- [2023-12-05] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.